 - Deployment: plan deployment; plan monitoring and maintenance; produce final report; review project

-TDSP defines four project roles (Group Manager, Team Lead, Project Lead, and Individual Contributor) and 10 artifacts to be completed within a specified project stage.
+TDSP defines four project roles (Group Manager, Team Lead, Project Lead, and Individual Contributor).
+It also defines ten artifacts that are within a specified project stage.
 In short, TDSP tries to modernize the CRISP-DM phases and introduce some additional structure (e.g., roles).

-2. Select a data science coordination framework
+Step 2: Select a data science coordination framework

-One approach teams use to help coordinate and prioritize their work is Kanban, which helps teams split the work into pieces (each piece is a task) and then pull the work as capacity permits (rather than work being pushed into the process when requested).
+One approach teams use to help coordinate and prioritize their work is Kanban.
+Kanban helps teams split the work into pieces (each piece is a task).
+It also enables teams to pull the work as capacity permits (rather than work being pushed into the process when requested).

 - Visualize the flow – A Kanban board visually represents work via tasks that flow across named columns of increasing work completion